 In the context of eScience and observatories, there are several requirements from a distributed astronomical system.
-For example, eXtensible Markup Language (XML)
+For example, e-Science example Web Enabled Telescope Access

-- different people need access to subsets of the same data, - data needs to be archieved for future use, - same functionality implemented using different technologies, - certain authorities authorize the use of resources, - others are responsible for cataloging available resources.
+- different people need access to subsets of the same data. - data needs to be archieved for future use. - same functionality implemented using different technologies, - certain authorities authorize the use of resources. - others are responsible for cataloging available resources.